Weather icon

 About the Author: Candi Spitz

-Candi Spitz is the Director of Development and Community Relations for the non-profit 211 Palm Beach and Treasure Coast.
+Prior to this role, she spent the last nine years as the Director of Development and Community Relations for the non-profit 211 Palm Beach and Treasure Coast.
 211 is the only free and confidential Crisis Hotline and Community Helpline serving the residents of Palm Beach County and the Treasure Coast that provides suicide prevention, crisis intervention, information, assessment, and referral to community service for people of all ages.

 Most importantly, she is the mother of identical twin sons, Brendan and Jaden, who both were diagnosed with Autism in 2009.
 She knows firsthand the struggles and concerns that families face each day as they navigate the maze of life with special needs and is passionate about helping families find the help they so desperately need.